- 61% support legal abortion in most or all cases; 36% oppose — majority support held steady and intensified after Dobbs (June 2022)

 North Carolina

-NC enacted a 12-week abortion ban after Dobbs.
-The Senate race features Sen. Thom Tillis defending in a state that passed a near-total ban.
+NC enacted a 12-week abortion polling after Dobbs.
+The Senate majority math features Sen. Thom Tillis defending in a state that passed a near-total ban.
 58% of NC voters oppose the current restrictions.
 Democrat challengers are centering the race on abortion access.

 Wisconsin